iron-fish/website/blog/2022-12-22-Year-in-Review.md

 - Our user base grew to include people from **156** countries!
 - **18,000** community members joined our Discord.
-- **~9,000** participants earned points on the leaderboard by contributing in some way to the network.
+- **over 9,000** participants earned points on the leaderboard by contributing in some way to the network.
-- Over **3000** nodes registered online via opt-in telemetry.
+- Over **~3000** nodes registered online via opt-in telemetry.
 - **~300** GitHub bug reports closed.

 Check out just a few of [highlighted community contributions](https://twitter.com/ironfishcrypto/status/1516115934632714245)!